arrow-kt/arrow/arrow-site/docs/docs/quickstart/README.md

 ## [Core]({{ '/' | relative_url }})
 Arrow Core includes types such as [`Either`]({{ '/apidocs/arrow-core-data/arrow.core/-either/' | relative_url }}), [`Validated`]({{ '/apidocs/arrow-core-data/arrow.core/-validated/' | relative_url }}) and many extensions to [`Iterable`]({{ '/apidocs/arrow-core-data/arrow.core/kotlin.collections.-iterable/' | relative_url }}) that can be used when implementing [error handling patterns]({{ '/patterns/error_handling/' | relative_url }}).
 Core also includes the base continuation effects system which includes patterns to remove callbacks and enable controlled effects in direct syntax.
-Some applications of the effect system ro reduce boilerplate and enable direct syntax include [monad comprehensions and computation expressions]({{ '/patterns/monad_comprehensions/' | relative_url }}).
+Some applications of the effect system reduce boilerplate and enable direct syntax include [monad comprehensions and computation expressions]({{ '/patterns/monad_comprehensions/' | relative_url }}).

 ## [Fx]({{ '/fx/' | relative_url }})
 Arrow Fx is a full-featured, high-performance, asynchronous framework that brings functional operators to Kotlin's `suspend` functions.